AetherCollective/AltLauncher/README.md

 #### 3. Set up your Environment Paths

-  - It is recommended to set the `%AltLauncher_Path%` to point to where you want your save files to be stored.
+  - It is recommended to set the environment flag `AltLauncher_Path` to point to where you want your save files to be stored.
     - By default, this is `C:\Alters`, but you could set it to any cloud-synced folder if you wish.
-  - You may also want to set the `%AltLauncher_SubPath%` if you desire a certain sub-folder structure.
+  - You may also want to set the environment flag `AltLauncher_SubPath` if you desire a certain sub-folder structure.
-    - For example: a subpath value of `Files\GameSaves` with the default path would resolve to `C:\Alters\<ProfileName>\Files\GameSaves`.
-By default, this is blank.
+    - For example: a subpath value of `Files\GameSaves` with the default AltLauncher_Path path would resolve to `C:\Alters\<ProfileName>\Files\GameSaves`.
+By default, this value is blank.

-#### 4. Utility Program - AltSetter

-AltSetter is a utility program to select a profile that can be used instead of the command line option.
-You should place it inside the directory you set for `%AltLauncher_Path%`.
-Using this program sets the `%AltLauncher_Path%\Selected_Profile.txt` file.

 ## The AltLauncher.ini File